PatrykWisniewski/portfolio/README.md

 # PORTFOLIO
 ## ABOUT ME
-My name is Patryk Wisniewski, I interested in photography and technology.
+My name is Patryk Wisniewski.
+I am interested in photography and technology.
 I willingly look for new websites or apps, and for those, which can help me in my work as a photographer.
 I finished two kind of studies ("National Security" and "Criminology").
 Currently I modified my carieer path and I became a Software Tester.
 Some time ago I started to do things which are related with testing, I will share some of it on this site.
 ## TOOLS
 * Jira
 * TestLink